COVID-19 Resource Center

 What to expect at CMH

 We're taking steps to safeguard your well-being.
-Everyone entering our facilities is screened and required to wear a face mask (even after March 12, 2022, as required in health care facilities by the Oregon Health Authority).
+Everyone entering our facilities is required to wear a face mask (even after March 12, 2022, as required in health care facilities by the Oregon Health Authority).
 See our visitor guidelines to prepare for your visit and learn about visiting policies for our various locations.

 Virtual visits (telehealth)